T-Mobile adds new $15 Connect plan, free YouTube Premium amid coronavirus

-Similar to T-Mobile's cheapest Essentials unlimited plans, which start at $60 per month for one line, taxes and fees are not included in the monthly price of either new Connect plan.
+Similar to T-Mobile's cheapest Essentials unlimited plans, which start at $60 a month for one line, taxes and fees are not included in the monthly price of either new Connect plan.

-For those on its pricier unlimited plans, T-Mobile is also adding a new perk.
-On Tuesday it will be offering two months of free YouTube Premium, YouTube's ad-free option, as part of the company's T-Mobile Tuesday's app.
-The offer must be redeemed by May 1 and if it isn't canceled before the end of the free period you will be charged YouTube Premium's regular $12 per month rate.

 Discuss: T-Mobile adds new $15 Connect plan, free YouTube Premium amid coronavirus